adorableGNU/pyBristol/README.md

 see what is getting executed.
 And if you copy the line and execute it in a terminal it will do exactly the same as inside of pyBristol.

+If this you never used startBristol you will perhaps take a little longer to find out how everthing works.
+But the basic-functions are self explaing.
+Feel free to tinker around and you will find your way.

 That is basicly the idea of this GUI.
 In addition you can save your config and you can always call the special help-file for your current synthesizer.
 Just take a look at the menu-bar and you will see how it works.

+Contact: adorablegnu@hushmail.com